romainbsl/playground-swZFUgoK/markdowns/article.md

 ### Arithmetic operators

-To overload the `+` operator we need the implement the function `plus`, with the keyword `operator`.
-This function takes one parameter of any kind.
+To overload the `+` operator we need to implement the function `plus`, with the keyword `operator`.
+This function takes one parameter of any kind, even it make sense in most cases to use the same type.

 ```kotlin
 // Here how to provide `+` operator on our object Point